poissonconsulting/shinybisonpic/inst/helpfiles/upload.md

 The data will not be uploaded to the app until the required data format is followed.
 The app is only able to detect one error at a time so this process may take several iterations as you work through various issues in the data format.

+Description of the rows:

+- name: Name of the column.
+- description: Description of the column.
+- example: Example value for the column.
+- constraint: The type and allowed range of values for the column.
+- missing allowed: Whether missing values are allowed in the column.
+Missing values are blank cells in the excel file.
+- primary key: Columns that make up the primary key for the table, this is the set of columns that make the row unique.
+- joins to: Names the table the column joins to, the value must appear in the table listed for it to be allowed.For example a location_id must be in the *location* to be allowed in the *event* table.

 Helpful tips:

 - download the template and copy your data to the template file
 - words must be identical this includes sheet names, column names and cell values (ie they are case sensitive and space sensitive)